01 of 10

 Consider yourself lucky if you have dried debris on your cover.
 This can be removed by sweeping it, followed by a quick spray of the hose or pressure washer (really quickly or not at all in drought-stricken regions).
 The real cleaning will happen after you remove the cover.Continue to 3 of 10 below.

 Remove the Pool Cover

-Try to time the pool cover removal so that an extra helper is available.
+Try to time the pool cover removal so that someone else can help you with the task.
 At the shallow end, each person should grab a corner to begin the removal.
-There are a couple of ways to remove a cover, depending on the type.
+Depending on the type of cover, there are a couple of ways to remove it.
 These methods include: